vindk8d/agent-tobi-rag/pm/features/generate-quotation/tasks-prd-quotation-generation.md

 - Database helper functions should be reusable across multiple tools
 - Tests should cover both successful flows and error scenarios
 - **CRITICAL**: HITL resume logic is required for proper agent architecture compliance (identified in evaluation_generate_quotation_hitl.md)
+- **NEW**: Enhanced quotation flow introduces pre-approval step before PDF generation to improve customer experience
+- **NEW**: Information correction handling requires LLM-based intent detection and multi-stage processing
+- **NEW**: Completeness assessment must be simple and straightforward - avoid complex scoring or over-collection
+- **NEW**: State management becomes more complex with correction history and multi-step approval processes
+- **NEW**: All correction and pre-approval flows must preserve existing HITL helper function usage patterns
+- **NEW**: Performance optimization critical for correction detection - use keyword filtering before LLM calls

 ## Tasks